European Telecommunications Standards Institute: Overview and history

-The list of all ETSI technical committees, working and industry specification groups is accessible via the ETSI Website.
+In October 2023, ETSI reported a data breach.
+Hackers stole a database containing information on ETSI's online users.

+ETSI offers technical reports to support risk assessments.
+In December 2023, ETSI TR 103 935 V1.1.1 was published which outlined a framework for evaluating the cybersecurity properties of products.
+ETSI TR 103 935 V1.1.1 is their technical reference published guiding cyber risk assessments based on product properties to support their placement on the market.
+Because the foundation of risk treatment in this report is that “risk should be clearly understood by all stakeholders.”, the document references the Duty of Care Risk Analysis (DoCRA) Standard.
+The report states, “the Duty of Care Risk Analysis standard that presents principles and practices for analysing risks so that risk assessors equitably evaluate the interests of all parties potentially affected by risks.”

 Membership

 ETSI has more than 900 member organizations worldwide from 65 countries and five continents.
 Its community is diverse and includes all the key stakeholders of the ICT sector: private companies, research entities, academia, government and public bodies as well as societal stakeholders.
-Small and Medium Enterprises (SMEs) and Micro-Enterprises (MEs) represent more than a quarter of ETSI's total membership .The list of current members can be found on the ETSI website.
+Small and Medium Enterprises (SMEs) and Micro-Enterprises (MEs) represent more than a quarter of ETSI's total membership.
+The list of current members can be found on the ETSI website.

-There are different types of membership: